nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 ### Page 3 — Governance Notes
 *Answers: What are the rules of this report?*

-Documents refresh schedule, RLS design, data lineage, deployment architecture, report indicators and known limitations in plain language.
+Documents refresh schedule, RLS design, deployment architecture, report indicators and known limitations in plain language.
 Accessible to all report users as part of the published report.

 **Report Indicators documented on this page:**
 - PO Coverage Rate flagged below 80%